-Michelangelo is supposed to have said that the Baptistery’s east doors were the Gates of Paradise.
-The Baptistery of St. John in Florence was described in Dante’s Divine Comedy as “my beautiful San Giovanni”.
-The Baptistery is without doubt, one of the most beautiful and important buildings in Florence.
+Michelangelo likened the Baptistery’s east doors to the Gates of Paradise.
+Dante’s Divine Comedy describes the Baptistery of St. John in Florence as “my beautiful San Giovanni”.
+Without doubt, the Baptistery is one of the most beautiful and important buildings in Florence.

-For many hundreds of years, the Baptistery was used to baptise all Catholics in Florence.
-It is still in use today, young children can be baptized here on the first Sunday of the month.
+All Catholics in Florence were baptised here for many hundreds of years.
+It is still in use today.
+Now, young children are baptised on the first Sunday of the month.

 The Oldest Religious Site in Florence

 An octagonal baptistery stood on this site in the early 5th century.
 This would make it the earliest Christian building in the city.
 In 897 it was first described as a minor basilica.

 The current, much larger Romanesque building dates from the 11th century.
 At this time Florence was growing in wealth and power.